 It is necessary to try, that in any circumstances at least some time for prayer in solitude, the prayer concentrated in our life was present.
 If it can not be half an hour, then it should be at least five to ten minutes: you can begin this way your morning rule, and continue it already on the road.
 So it is in the evening: you can read the prayers on the road to "Vladyka the Man-loving, do I really have this coffin ...", and finish his prayer already in silence, when nothing distracts us from the coming before God.

-Perhaps at some point we say God is only a few words, asking Him for forgiveness for what we pray so, on the go, then in a dream, asking Him to strengthen us in life's difficulties - and these words will be focused then that would not have been born in us even for many years under ideal conditions for prayer.
+Perhaps, at some point, we will only say a few words to God, asking Him for forgiveness for praying so, then on the run, then half asleep, asking Him to strengthen us in life's difficulties - and these words will concentrate that would not have been born in us even for many years under ideal conditions for prayer.
 And if we had not tried to pray all this time, no matter what, it would not have been again.
-After all, in fact, the essence of prayer lies in the repentant, pleading, grateful conversion of man to God, which occurs directly from his life.
+After all, in fact, the essence of prayer lies in the repentant, pleading, thankful conversion of a person to God, occurring directly from his life.
 And all the rest - only some external variations.